aws/codecatalyst-blueprints/documentation/INTRODUCTION.md

 ## Introduction

 Blueprints generate code.aws projects.
 They are constructs that take some user input and use that to synthesize a project.
-This repository contains blueprints components that are published by the code.aws team, anyone will eventually be able to create and publish their own blueprints by using the blueprint-builder.
+This repository contains blueprints and blueprint components that are published by the code.aws team, anyone will eventually be able to create and publish their own blueprints by using the blueprint-builder.

 ## What are Blueprints?